akando42/next-map/public/content/posts/07-31/index.md

 ![Human Blood Circulation System](https://geogenetics.dystillvision.com/content/posts/02-15/blood_circulation.png)

-Most of the mammal branch variants, quite similar to other animal branches, are still using their teeths and jaw chewing and biting as the first step in energy capturing and processing, primates were the first one to start using both their jaw and their hands to capture and process energy sources.
+Most of the mammal branch variants, quite similar to other animal branches, are still using their teeths and jaw chewing and biting as the first step in energy capturing and processing, 80 million years ago, first primate appeared and were the first one to start using both their jaw and their front legs to capture and process energy sources.
 With just this new energy processing habit, primates became fews among the mammal branch that can peal off the protective layers of their food sources with their hand instead of their jaw.

 ![Primates Using Hand to Process Food](https://storage.googleapis.com/spykman-world/Primate%20Using%20Hand%20to%20Process%20Food.png)